Guidance, Communications and Planning

 Call-In Line for the Provider Briefing

-Second and Fourth Thursdays of the month, 4:30 pm EST
+Fourth Thursday of the month, 4:30 pm EST (with exceptions for holidays)

 Conference ID: 253 994 565#